NemaOO7/AR_MultiPlayer_SpiningTop_SourceCode/README.md

 Welcome to Spinning Top Showdown, an exciting arcade multiplayer action game where players join a multiplayer room and fight each other to death using powerful spinning tops.
 This README file will provide you with all the necessary information to get started with the game.

+# Attention

+This build is based on a previous version of Android released before January 1st.
+It is only compatible with devices running that specific version.
+However, the game can be successfully built and played on Unity for testing and recreational purposes on PC.

 ## Table of Contents

 - [Introduction](#introduction)